 While seeds can be started in garden soil, soilless potting mix is preferred because it is lightweight, well-draining and water-retentive.

 In addition to seeds, The Home Depot sells a variety of growing kits to help you master this gardening skill.
 Growing kits include trays, pots, potting plugs, grow lights and humidity domes.
-Follow this step-by-step Garden Club guide for using a growing kit.
+Follow this step-by-step project guide for starting seeds using a growing kit.

 Just like following a recipe is essential to cooking, reading a seed packet will outline the information you need to get started.
 Check the “days to germinate” and add the “days to maturity.”
 Working with your area’s last frost date, use this sum and count backward to get the ideal date to begin planting.
 Use this map to determine your area’s average date of last frost.